Hossein Abdoh Tabrizi

-Hossein Abdoh Tabrizi (born September 4, 1951, in Tehran) is an Iranian professor of Finance and a financial practitioner.
+Hossein Abdoh Tabrizi (حسین عبده تبریزی; born September 4, 1951, in Tehran) is an Iranian professor of Finance and a financial practitioner.
 Since 2013, he is an Honorary Adviser to Minister of Roads and Urban Development (Iran) and a member of Iranian Securities and Exchange Commission.
 He was the founder of Eghtesad Novin (EN) Bank, the first Iranian non-governmental bank, and a member of editorial board of various financial journals and the founder and owner of Sarmayeh (The Capital) newspaper.
 He also had several positions including the Secretary General of Tehran Stock Exchange (2003–2005), adviser to the Minister of Economic Affairs and Finance (2001–2005) and many different posts in Iranian financial sector.

 Early life and education

 Hossein Abdoh Tabrizi was born on September 4, 1951, in Tehran, Iran.
 In 1973, he got his BA in Business from Tehran Business School and a BA in English Translation from Allameh Tabatabaei University.
 In 1974, he graduated from Iran Center for Management Studies (a Harvard affiliated business school) with a Master of Business Administration (MBA) degree.
 In 1976, he advanced his academic studies by submitting a PhD degree in the field of Finance and Banking to the Manchester Business School.